Palos Verdes Peninsula landslides: 1956 Portuguese Bend Landslide

 The Portuguese Bend landslide was activated in 1956, before Rancho Palos Verdes was incorporated as a city.
-Beginning in September 1956 and continuing until early 1957, the area experienced a landslide concurrent with the construction of a road (the Crenshaw Boulevard extension, south of Crest Road) along the top of an ancient landslide complex.
+Beginning in September 1956 and continuing until early 1957, the area experienced a landslide caused by the construction of a road (the Crenshaw Boulevard extension, south of Crest Road) along the top of an ancient landslide complex.
 The impacted areas ranged from several acres to roughly two square miles A 1958 video newsreel showed the effects of the landslide’s impact: 140 of the 170 homes in the area were destroyed or displaced.

 In 1961, area homeowners filed a lawsuit against Los Angeles County and won a settlement of roughly $10 million.

 Abalone Cove Slide

 From 1974 to 1978, an 80 acre landslide occurred in the Abalone Cove area.
 The lower part of the landslide started to move in February 1974.
-The "Abalone Cove Slide" was moving so slow that geologists did not verify that it was an actual slide until 1976, after it had damaged roughly twenty homes.
+The "Abalone Cove Slide" was moving so slowly that geologists did not verify that it was an actual slide until 1976, after it had damaged roughly twenty homes.
 It is estimated that the landslides damaged nearly 50 homes and depressed property values.

 In 1978, residents noticed cracks on Palos Verdes Drive South, and the upper part of the slide may have started to shift.
 That same year, the city restricted building new homes in the areas impacted by the landslides, "Landslide Moratorium Map."
 Since 1980, efforts to control landslide movement have involved removing ground water from the landslide mass.